folio-org/stripes-testing/doc/interactors.md

 ### How do I write interactors for my own application?

-The simplest answer to this question is that in vast majority of cases, you should not need to write your own interactors for your application.
+The simplest answer to this question is that in the vast majority of cases, you should not need to write your own interactors for your application.

-One of the goals of the `@stripes/testing` library is that if your application is built with stripes components, then the ability to simulate any user interaction can easily tested.
+One of the goals of the `@stripes/testing` library is that if your application is built with stripes components, then the ability to simulate any user interaction is baked in for free.
 Even though your application is built out of many complex components, your user still interacts _directly_ with the low-level input components like "button", "textfield".